awsdocs/amazon-rds-user-guide/doc_source/rds-optimized-reads.md

 When you use an RDS for MySQL DB instance that has RDS Optimized Reads turned on, your DB instance achieves faster query performance through the use of an instance store\.
 An *instance store* provides temporary block\-level storage for your DB instance\.
 The storage is located on Non\-Volatile Memory Express \(NVMe\) solid state drives \(SSDs\) that are physically attached to the host server\.
 This storage is optimized for low latency, high random I/O performance, and high sequential read throughput\.

 RDS Optimized Reads is turned on by default when a DB instance uses a DB instance class with an instance store, such as db\.m5d or db\.m6gd\.
 With RDS Optimized Reads, some temporary objects are stored on the instance store\.
-These temporary objects include internal temporary files, internal on\-disk temp tables, memory map files, and binlog cache files\.
+These temporary objects include internal temporary files, internal on\-disk temp tables, memory map files, and binary log \(binlog\) cache files\.
 For more information about the instance store, see [Amazon EC2 instance store](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html) in the *Amazon Elastic Compute Cloud User Guide for Linux Instances*\.

 The workloads that generate temporary objects in MySQL for query processing can take advantage of the instance store for faster query processing\.
 This type of workload includes queries involving sorts, hash aggregations, high\-load joins, Common Table Expressions \(CTEs\), and queries on unindexed columns\.
 These instance store volumes provide higher IOPS and performance, regardless of the storage configurations used for persistent Amazon EBS storage\.
 Because RDS Optimized Reads offloads operations on temporary objects to the instance store, the input/output operations per second \(IOPS\) or throughput of the persistent storage \(Amazon EBS\) can now be used for operations on persistent objects\.
 These operations include regular data file reads and writes, and background engine operations, such as flushing and insert buffer merges\.